mpaldridge/mpaldridge.github.io/docs/_posts/2022-08-05-long-new-yorker.md

 **[The Asbestos Industry on Trial](https://www.newyorker.com/magazine/1985/06/10/the-asbestos-industry-on-trial-i-a-failure-to-warn) by Paul Brodeur** (1985, four parts, 123k words) On the health dangers of asbestos and its legal ramifications.
 Book: "Outrageous Misconduct".

-**[A Secular Faith](https://www.newyorker.com/magazine/1984/10/08/i-a-secular-faith) by Daneil J Kevles** (1984, four parts, 87k words).
+**[A Secular Faith](https://www.newyorker.com/magazine/1984/10/08/i-a-secular-faith) by Daniel J. Kevles** (1984, four parts, 87k words).
 On the history of eugenics.
 Book: "In the Name of Eugenics".

 **[Weapons and Hope](https://www.newyorker.com/magazine/1984/02/06/weapons-and-hope-i-questions) by Freeman Dyson** (1984, four parts, 91k words).
 On nuclear weapons and avoiding nuclear war.
 Book of the same title.